Crewe

 Currently operating three stores in Crewe, including 35 Victoria Street, Chatwins has been "considering" relocating across the centre to Earle Street.

-The entire shop front has been ripped out with old signage visible.
+The entire shop front was ripped out with old signage previously visible.
+New signage has now been put up with the new shop almost fitted.

 Earlier this year, Mr Edward Chatwin told Nub News: "We can confirm we have submitted a planning application to carry out building works to the property that we own on Earle Street.